AI Workshop: learn to build apps with AI →

 nodemon -x 'node app.js || touch app.js'

-Simple, works.
+Simple, and it works.

 Of course in a real environment you’d use a robust solution like pm2 (see my tutorial how to use pm2 to serve a Node.js app) but this is something I need to run for a couple hours on my local machine and it works.